 Since I stopped drinking alcohol I only experienced benefits.
 Weekends got so much cheaper, as juice and water (tap water in Vienna is free of charge) just cost a fragment of the beer and cocktails prices.
 I also feel healthier.
 Did you know that alcohol is an actual carcinogen?
 It destroys your liver cells to a point of irreversible liver cirrhosis or even cancer, messes with many other things in your body and it literally makes you dumb (slows down your brain function).
 If I avoid carcinogens like meat and dairy, why should I drink alcohol, right?
 There are no health benefits whatsoever from drinking alcohol.
 No, not even red wine.
 Once off of alcohol I felt overall better, no more painful hangovers, much more energy to get more done and experienced much better sports performance.

 For me alcohol is just a waster, a waste of money, gifts, talents and destinies.
 When did something really good happen when alcohol was involved?
 Never.
 And let me just say there’s no such thing as moderation.
 Moderation is a bitch that backstabs you twice every time you drink.
 I cannot understand when people tell me that they drink out of enjoyment or for a treat.
-There’s nothing enjoyable about behaving childish, hurting yourself or worst destroying families.
-But I guess once you learn to respect yourself you can learn to respect others and stop teasing them for decisions you’re obviously not strong enough to make yourself.
+There’s nothing enjoyable about behaving like an idiot, hurting yourself or worst destroying whole families.
+But I guess once people learn to respect themselves, they can learn to respect others and stop teasing them for decisions they are obviously not strong enough to make themselves.